efeacer/EPFL_ML_Project1/Scripts/ReadMe.txt

 		b) to execute 'run.py' type:

-			i) python run.py -pd -> to process and create data sets and train the model using hard coded hyperparameters
+			i) python run.py -pd -> to process and create data sets and train the model using hard coded hyperparameters (intended use for testing)

-			ii) python run.py -pd -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model
+			ii) python run.py -pd -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model (needs some time)

 			Note: You can omit the '-pd' option after the processed data sets are created in  this (Scripts) folder.
 You should not omit this option in the very first execution, otherwise